kristoffer-dyrkorn/software-renderer/tutorial/README.md

 <img src="images/3-first-triangle.png" width="75%">
 </p>

 And with that, we have our first, basic, rasterizer up and running!
-Go to the next section to see how we are going refine it.
+We will now start refining it.

 The [code for this section](3) and some [utility classes](lib) is also available.